-Let’s face it: More than 80 percent of the internet surfers only visit the top five results when they search for a keyword on Google or other search engines.
-This should tell you that if your page is not at least appearing on the top page for the keywords, you are likely to have a tough time getting any traffic to your website.
-For that reason, the process of optimizing websites for SEO is long and challenging, and the fact that the rules and algorithms keep changing does not make things any more straightforward.
-In this article, I am going to show you why you should pay attention to the internal links of your site and which SEO linking tool can improve it for a better ranking.
+More than 80 percent of the internet surfers only visit the top five results when they search for a keyword on Google or other search engines.
+For that reason, the process of optimizing websites is challenging, and the fact that algorithms keep changing does not make things straightforward.
+In this article, I will show you why you should pay attention to the internal links and which SEO linking tool can improve it for a better ranking.

 What Is Important For Your On-page Optimization.

 Now, there are two types of optimization: on-site and off-site.
 As suggested by the name, off-site improvements of your page happen outside from it, in the form of building backlinks, social mentions, and shares, etc.